OsirisTerje/osiristerje.github.io/content/archive/2018-07-08-vsix-based-test-adapters-to-be-deprecated-in-visual-studio-for-c-and-visual-basic-to-speed-up-testing.md

 Note 2: VSIX for all other languages, like C++, JavaScript, Python and others, will still be fully supported.
 This change will only apply to C# and Visual Basic projects.

-<strong>Actions you should take</strong>
+**Actions you should take**
-You should start to add the <a href="https://www.nuget.org/packages/NUnit3TestAdapter/" target="_blank" rel="noopener">NUnit3 Nuget TestAdapter</a> (or if you're still on NUnit2 use the <a href="https://www.nuget.org/packages/NUnit3TestAdapter/" target="_blank" rel="noopener">NUnit2 TestAdapter</a>) to at least one project in each solution you have.
+You should start to add the [NUnit3 Nuget TestAdapter](https://www.nuget.org/packages/NUnit3TestAdapter/) (or if you're still on NUnit2 use the [NUnit2 TestAdapter](https://www.nuget.org/packages/NUnit3TestAdapter/)) to at least one project in each solution you have.

-And then you <strong>should</strong> uninstall your VSIX adapter.
+And then you **should** uninstall your VSIX adapter.

 By uninstalling the VSIX adapter you will
 1) More easily see which solutions are still missing the test adapter package